hansbuehler/cdxbasics/README.md

 #### Reading a config

 When reading a config, the recommended pattern involves providing a default value, its cast-type (and possibly simple restrictions; see below), and a help text.
-The latter is used by the function  <tt>usage_report()</tt> which therefore provides live documentation of the code which uses the config object.
+The latter is used by the function  `usage_report()` which therefore provides live documentation of the code which uses the config object.

     class Network(object):
         def __init__( self, config ):